-While sailing around the world solo, non-stop, unaided - around the Five Great Capes of the Southern Ocean, including Cape Horn - which is quite a challenge, I shall be raising money for the RNLI Lifeboats organisation (Royal National Lifeboats Institution) - a UK-based charity which saves many lives at sea and around the coast each year due to its dedicated and well-trained volunteers.
+While sailing around the world solo, non-stop, unaided - around the Five Great Capes of the Southern Ocean, including Cape Horn - which is quite a challenge, I was raising money for the RNLI Lifeboats organisation (Royal National Lifeboats Institution) - a UK-based charity which saves many lives at sea and around the coast each year due to its dedicated and well-trained volunteers.
 With no government funding, they are totally dependent on public donations.

 If you click on the Lifeboats logo, you can donate via the secure 'JustGiving' website - many thanks for your sponsorship of my efforts!

 Amateur radio has been of great value to me while sailing around the world single-handed.
 It has enabled me to keep in contact with people on shore all over the world and many have become good friends.
 It also means I don’t suffer from feelings of isolation when at sea on long passages and can get useful advice if I’m having a problem when trying to repair an item on board that has, inevitably, broken down while underway.
 Having SSB//HF radio on board also meant I was able to chat on maritime frequencies to cruisers in the Pacific (French Polynesia, Fiji and Tonga) on my way north as I headed to my finish - radio is a great free resource for all sailors, and cruisers especially, to keep in touch and exchange useful information.

 Jim, WB2REM, kindly set up this page soon after I started on my last circumnavigation and, by keeping in daily touch a lot of the way around, kept track of my route and posted my progress daily on Google Earth, along with copies of radio interviews and everyday ‘ham’ contacts, on this VE 0JS page on QRZ.com